Charles Debbasch: Africa

 He advised numerous African Heads of State and edited several African constitutions.
 At the direction of King Hassan II he directed a group of jurists in Morocco from 1981 to 1985 charged with training the crown prince, now Muhammed VI in comparative law.
-He also served in an advisory role in Cote d'Ivoire for presidents Félix Houphouët-Boigny and Henri Konan Bédié.
+He also served in an advisory role in Côte d'Ivoire for presidents Félix Houphouët-Boigny and Henri Konan Bédié.
 At the end of the 1990s, he advised Omar Bongo, President of Gabon and was contracted by the Republic of Congo to help edit their new constitution.
 He later received Togolese citizenship.
 After serving on the legal council of Togolese President Eyadema, he became a Special Advisor to the Togolese Head of State Faure Gnassingbé – a position which he retains to this day.
 Asked by the newspaper La Croix in 2007 about the advisability of retaining a man condemned by French law as an advisor, Faure Gnassingbé was explicit in responding that "It is not within the African worldview to rid oneself of anyone who has long been loyal.".

 His detractors accuse him of being the "inspiration – if not the author" of the Togolese Constitution, but he denies this and insists on putting his role in perspective.
 He appeared to play a crucial role in the "constitutional coup d'État" by which Faure Gnassingbé succeeded his father, general Eyadéma, who had ruled Togo for thirty-eight years, in February 2005, in an affair in which it is difficult to separate fact from journalistic exaggeration.

 In the media, Debbasch has been termed a "white collar mercenary."